SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Custom ``infix`` operators each belong to a precedence group.
-A precedence group specifies an operator's precedence relative to other infix operators, as well as the operator's associativity and behavior during optional chaining assignments.
+A precedence group specifies an operator's precedence relative to other infix operators, as well as the operator's associativity.
 See :ref:`AdvancedOperators_PrecedenceAndAssociativity` for an explanation of how these characteristics affect an infix operator's interaction with other infix operators.